 Vollrath 120-Volt 1800-Watt Mirage Pro Countertop Induction Range

 Temperature memory and other extra features

 Digital buttons, function lights, and an LED display round out the control panel.
-The unit includes some helpful features, like memory of the last set temperature and a hot-surface warning.
-The stainless-steel body and smooth ceramic top are supported by sturdy feet that keep the unit raised yet steady on a counter.
+The unit includes some helpful features, including memory of the last set temperature and a hot-surface warning.
+The stainless steel body and smooth ceramic top are supported by sturdy feet that keep the unit raised yet steady on a counter.
 The burner fits pans 4.75 to 10.25 inches in diameter.